 8. 2006–present, Senior Scientist for Automatic Target Recognition and Sensor Fusion / AI Enabled Autonomy, Air Force Research Laboratory, Wright-Patterson AFB, Ohio

 1981 Commandant's Award - Most Outstanding Research, Air Force Institute of Technology

 1994 Organizing chair, first Institute of Electrical and Electronics Engineers World Conference on Computational Intelligence

 2002 Plenary speaker, WCCI

-Fellow, IEEE and SPIE
+2021 Presidential Rank Award, Distinguished Senior Professional Fellow, IEEE and SPIE

-(Current as of October 2009)
+(Current as of December 2023)